microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aks/aks_dc_vanilla_arm_template/_index.md

 ## Cluster extensions

-In this scenario, the Azure Arc enabled data services cluster extension was deployed and was used troughout this scenario in order to deploy the data services infrastructure.
+In this scenario, the Azure Arc enabled data services cluster extension was deployed and used troughout this scenario in order to deploy the data services infrastructure.

 * In order to view cluster extensions, click on the Azure Arc enabled Kubernetes resource Extensions settings.